buckley-w-david/python-crypto/README.md

 # python-crypto

-Originally this repository was for an assignment in my Computer Security course at the Univeristy of Guelph.
+Originally this repository was for an assignment to impliment RC5 in my Computer Security course at the Univeristy of Guelph.

-In the interest of public good since I occasionally notice people stumbling across this repo, I've since refactored it so it's a least not quite so bad as it was when originally implimented.
+In the interest of public good since I occasionally notice people stumbling across this repo, I've since refactored it so it's a least not quite so bad as it was when originally implimented, however the code is still pretty terrible.

 ## Usage